alvinng4/grav_sim/5_steps_to_n_body_simulation/step4.md

 !!!
 Note "Energy conservation $\iff$ Higher accuracy?"
-    Although it seems like energy conservation implies higher accuracy, it is not neccessarily true.
+    Although it seems like energy conservation implies higher accuracy, this is not neccessarily true.
 Recall that the global error for Euler-Cromer method is still $\mathcal{O}(\Delta t)$, even though its energy error is bounded over time.
     Therefore, we can only state the opposite direction: Higher accuracy $\implies$ Energy conservation.

 ## Runge-Kutta method

 The Runge-Kutta method is a family of ODE solvers.
 First, let us look at a second order variation called the midpoint method.

-In the Euler method, we are using the slope evaluated at the beginning of the interval to update the position and velocity.
+* In the Euler method, we are using the slope evaluated at the beginning of the interval to update the position and velocity.

-In the Euler-Cromer method, we are using the slope evaluated at the end instead for the position update.
+* In the Euler-Cromer method, for the position update, we are using the slope evaluated at the end instead.

 What about using the slope evaluated at the center of the interval?
 We can approximate the position and velocity at the midpoint using one Euler step, then perform the updates using the midpoint values.
 This gives us the following updates: